+c.
 For a child to be considered as a Catholic evidence of a Catholic Baptism is required.
+Baptism should take place before the closing date for applications.

 A Baptised Catholic can also be defined as one who has been baptised by the Rites of Baptism of one of the various Churches in communion with the See of Rome (cf Catechism of the Catholic Church 1203).
 Written evidence of this baptism can be obtained by recourse to the Baptismal Registers of the church in which the baptism took place.